Automations

 You can optionally add filters that will only start the automation if the conversation matches filters around ticket type, status, customer, assignee, and more.

-Actions started by any of the triggers above can kick off custom code.
+You can write your own code for full control over the actions, success handling, and error handling.
 Code by default is written in TypeScript, and will contain references to your conversations, your Unthread account, and any stored secrets (see more below).

 We provide code snippets of common actions so you get the full flexibility of controlling the actions, success handling, and error handling, while also not needing to write code yourself.